dullgiulio/ringio/README.md

 # RINGIO

-Ringio (pronounced *ring-yo*) is a tool for creating dynamic data pipes.
+Ringio (pronounced *ring-yo*) is a tool for creating interactive data pipes.
 It is what you get when you mix "screen"/"tmux" with "tee".

 ### Usage